kvitajin/UHPC_test/README.md

 ## STEP 2:  Analysis of the application (10%)

-Use `Arm map` (module Forge) to analyze a sequential run of your application with given use case (`tests/large`).
+Use `Arm map` (module Forge) to analyze a sequential run of your application with given use case (`large`).
 Identify the most time consuming regions that can be parallelized by OpenMP.

 ## STEP 3:  Use OpenMP to run the application in parallel (10%)